nikspyratos/toybox/README.md

 - WSL2 is still required, as all the scripts in `bin` are built for Linux/Mac.

 Note: If using Herd, you won't be able to use Horizon and Pail, as they require the `pcntl` extension which does not work on Windows.
 If you really need these tools, you'll need a WSL2/Docker/VM based development environment.
+Third party packages using Prompts may also fail, as while Prompts has a fallback for Windows, this has to be implemented manually for other OSes.

 #### Installing Toybox

 1. Clone/fork this repository into a new repository.
+2. Make sure you have the necessary dependencies installed
+   1. composer needs to be configured in your PATH so global composer scripts can run.
-2. Run `./bin/init_dev.sh` (remember to do so from WSL2 on Windows).
+3. Run `./init.sh` (remember to do so from WSL2 on Windows).
 It will:
-   - Set up pre-commit linting,
-   - Replace template names,
-   - Conduct Laravel boilerplate setup (package installs, key generate, migrate, etc.).
-   - The script will ask you for some basic environment variables (app name, domain, database name) and edit your `.env` accordingly.
+    - Ask you for some basic environment variables (repo name, app name, domain).
-   - It will also ask if you would like to install Jetstream Teams, and has a custom installer (`bin/init_teams.sh`) it runs if yes.
+    - Run the Laravel installer with pre-defined settings
+    - Install additional packages, modify environment files and settings, and configure the app to run as intended.

-Note: By default `init_dev.sh` assumes your production server username is `ubuntu`.
-If it is not, you need to replace `ubuntu` in your Caddyfile.prod, `templates/octane.conf` and `templates/reverb.conf` with the correct username, once `init_dev.sh` is finished.
+Note: By default `init.sh` assumes your production server username is `ubuntu`.
+If it is not, you need to replace `ubuntu` in your Caddyfile.prod, `templates/octane.conf` and `templates/reverb.conf` with the correct username, once `init.sh` is finished.

 Once the script completes, you can commit the changes to the edited files.

-For details, look in [bin/init_dev.sh](bin/init_dev.sh).
+For details, look in [init.sh](init.sh).

 The sections below outline the recommended way to work with Toybox on your local system.
 Please note the included Caddyfile.prod is intended for production use and Caddyfile.dev for local testing..